 Autobiographical Sketch

 Not unlike the AMCAS Work and Activities section, your OMSAS Autobiographical Sketch (ABS) is a comprehensive list of your activities outside of school since the age of 16.
 You will organize them into six categories: employment, volunteer activities, extracurricular activities, awards and accomplishments, research, and other activities.
 UofT does not expect a specific number of activities or number of hours – what matters is the quality of your experiences.
-There are also no activities that would give you a competitive edge.

 • Write about an impactful experience from your Autobiographical Sketch that demonstrates your personal growth, character and values.
 How did this experience prepare you for medical school?